Mohitjadav13/Football_score/README.md

 ## 🙏 Acknowledgments

 - Thanks to all contributors
-- Football data provided by [API Provider Name]
+- Football data provided by [football-data]